jasny/container/README.md

 ### Subcontainers

 Entries of the container may also be a container themselves.
-In this case, you can use the `entry:subentry` to get an entry from the subcontainer.
+In this case, you can use the `entry.subentry` to get an entry from the subcontainer.
 The subcontainer needs to implement `Psr\Container\ContainerInterface`, it doesn't need to be a `Jasny\Container` object.